ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    For each parameter not specified in the POST request, the Group Manager refers to default values as specified in {{default-values}}.
 Note that the default value recommended for the status parameter 'active' is the CBOR simple value `false` (0xf4).
 Therefore, if the Administrator intends to preserve the current status of the group as active, then the payload of the POST request has to include the 'active' parameter specifying the CBOR simple value `true` (0xf5).

    When updating the group-configuration resource, the corresponding group-membership resource is also updated accordingly.
 The operation of overwriting such two resources MUST be atomic.
-That is, until the request processing fails, or the group-configuration resource has been fully updated and the values of its parameters are set, the following applies.
+That is, until the request processing fails, or the group-configuration resource has been fully updated and the values of its parameters are set, the following applies:

    * The group-configuration resource MUST NOT be accessible through other operations.